GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_ISM.md

 #### 7.1.2 Node-specific SOP templates

-For each Node-specific SOP, first a template is created and approved at the European level, as explained above ([7.1.2](#712-node-specific-sop-templates)).
-Once approved, the template is then used by each node to create their own SOP instance ([7.1.3](#713-node-specific-sops)) which is approved at the node level.
+For each Node-specific SOP, first a template is created and approved at the European level, following a similar process as the one described above for European-level SOPs ([7.1.1](#711-european-level-sops)).
+Once the template for a node-specific template is approved, the template is then used by each node to create their own SOP instance (as described below in [7.1.3](#713-node-specific-sops)) which is approved at the node level.
 The steps below describe how to get a node-specific template created and approved.

 Steps: